ABZ-Aaron/Reddit-API-Pipeline/instructions/aws.md

 # AWS

-We'll be using the cloud to store our Reddit data; specifically, Amazon Web Service (AWS) which offers a free tier.
+We'll be using the cloud to store  Reddit data; specifically, Amazon Web Service (AWS).
+This offers a free tier.

 We're going to be using 2 services: